MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-overview.md

 ms.reviewer: v-bholmes
 ---

+Include description of spotlight behavior as part of group calling, alongside ability to freely switch the video to any remote participant

 # Calling overview for Dynamics 365 Guides on HoloLens

 With Microsoft Dynamics 365 Guides, you can make or take the following types of calls: